Ciudad Obregon Sonora: 12 Best Things to Do and See

 The “Antonio Sánchez Ibarra” planetarium is dedicated to learning and disseminating astronomy, an attraction that the general public can enjoy.

-It is located in Ostimuri Park and has a projection room equipped with unique Sonoran technology.
+It is in Ostimuri Park and has a projection room with unique Sonoran technology.

-Around it is an ample gallery with photographic samples of these astronomical themes, which is ideal for learning a little more about it.
+Around it is an ample gallery with photographic samples of these astronomical themes, ideal for learning more about them.

 The tour starts from a previous explanation.
 You will have the opportunity to look at a sample of the sky of Ciudad de Obregon Sonora in different stages and detailed images of stars and constellations, solar storms, planets, and much more.

-7. Giant Deer Dance Statue in Ciudad Obregon
+7. The iconic Giant Deer Dance Statue in Ciudad Obregon

 Marlon’s objective was to represent the Danza del Venado (deer dance), a traditional dance of the Yaqui ethnic group made of synthetic bronze.